homeodor/DobrynyaConfigurator/README.md

 ## Settings map

 System settings map can be deducted from a ```settings_utils.ts``` file.
 Maybe I will provide a proper list one day, but today I feel lazy.

+## HID, UF2 bootloaders and HF2 protocol

+The firmware update process is generally designed around the [UF2 standard](https://github.com/microsoft/uf2) by Microsoft.
+The bootloader (which is a close fork of Microsoft’s bootloader) implements Mass storage and HID protocols to upload the firmware.

+There is a whole part of this Configurator that communicates with the bootloader via the [HF2 protocol](https://github.com/microsoft/uf2/blob/master/hf2.md).
+This requires a Web HID implementation (which works only in Blink-based browsers).
+Most of the magic happens in hid.ts and flasher.ts, and you can read it along with the specs of the HF2 protocol.
+It’s not quite rocket science, but there were no examples of such code on the web at the moment of me writing it, so it might be helpful.

 ## License